dsb2019/dsb2017.github.io/index.md

 hashing technique, allowing for good balance of memory usage throughout its execution.
 It is at least an order of magnitude more efficient than other available methods.
 Source code: https://github.com/GATB/bcalm

+#### ProPhyle – a memory efficient BWT-based metagenomic classifier
+Karel Brinda, **Kamil Salikhov**, Simone Pignotti

+Metagenomics is a powerful approach to study genetic content of environmental samples that has been strongly promoted by NGS technologies.
+A way to improve the accuracy of metagenomic classification is to match the metagenome against a largest possible set of known genomic sequences.
+With many thousands of completed microbial genomes available today, modern metagenomic projects match their samples against genomic databases of tens of billions of bp.
+To cope with increasingly large metagenomic projects, alignment-free methods have recently come into use.
+The most popular tool - Kraken - performs metagenomic classification of NGS reads based on the analysis of shared k-mers between an input read and each genome from a pre-compiled database.
+Kraken provides an extremely rapid read classification, but its index suffers from two major limitations.
+First, Kraken’s enormous memory consumption, due to a large hash table, does not allow one to perform classification other than on high-performance clusters.
+Second, each k-mer K in the index is represented by the lowest common ancestor of all nodes that contains K, which can result in an inaccurate classification.
+We present ProPhyle, a metagenomic classifier based on BWT-index.
+ProPhyle uses a classification algorithm similar to Kraken, but with an indexing strategy based on a bottom-up propagation of k-mers in the tree, assembling contigs at each node and matching using a standard full-text search.
+Matching can be done using two different approaches: “restarted search”, when each k-mer is processed independently, and “rolling window”, which utilizes the fact that two consecutive k-mers in a read have a suffix-prefix overlap of length k - 1.
+The latter approach, which is based on kLCP data structure, allows to decrease the assignment time so that it can be comparable to the Kraken’s one.
+The obtained index occupies only a fraction of RAM compared to Kraken – 13 GB instead of 120 GB for index construction and 14 GB instead of 75 GB for index querying.
+The resulting index is also more expressive as it can, for every queried k-mer, retrieve a list of all genomes in which the k-mer occurs.